-We have examined Panama City Community Redevelopment Agency's compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2020.
+We have examined Panama City Community Redevelopment Agency's compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2021.
 Management of Panama City Community Redevelopment Agency is responsible for Panama City Community Redevelopment Agency's compliance with the specified requirements.
 Our responsibility is to express an opinion on the Panama City Community Redevelopment Agency's compliance with the specified requirements based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether Panama City Community Redevelopment Agency complied, in all material respects, with the specified requirements referenced above.
-An examination involves performing procedures to obtain evidence about whether Panama City Community Redevelopment Agency complied with the specified requirements.
+An examination involves performing procedures to obtain evidence about whether Panama City Community Redevelopment Agency complied with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether PCCRA complied with the specified requirements.
 The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.